 Keep in mind that stimulants such as caffeine, nicotine, alcohol and certain medications can also affect the heart rate; don’t check your heart rate immediately after these activities.
 It’s advisable to consult your doctor as early as possible if your RHR is over 100 bpm as this is considered abnormal and fast.

 It's important to understand that the number given on your heart-rate monitor is not an indicator of your blood pressure.
 While physical activity does temporarily increase your blood pressure and your number of beats per minute, the importance of this information varies based on your health history and your goals.

-If you are well conditioned, and have approval from your physician, knowing how to measure heart rate and pushing yourself to higher levels can help you develop your overall fitness and meet your goals.
-Working in the appropriate training zones and can strengthen the heart muscle, and improving the cardiac output of oxygen-rich blood can help reduce the risk of heart attack, heart disease, second-degree heart block, and heart failure.
+If you are well-conditioned and have approval from your physician, knowing how to measure heart rate and pushing yourself to higher levels can help you develop your overall fitness and meet your goals.
+Working in the appropriate heart rate training zones and can strengthen the heart muscle, and improving the cardiac output of oxygen-rich blood can help improve cardiovascular health and reduce the risk of heart attack, heart disease, second-degree heart block, and heart failure.